 Agency LeadershipGlossary of Terms

-The South Carolina Department of Probation, Parole and Pardon Services is directed by Jerry B. Adger, who was appointed by Governor Nikki Haley in 2015 and serves as a member of her Cabinet.
+The South Carolina Department of Probation, Parole and Pardon Services is directed by Jerry B. Adger, who was appointed by Governor Nikki Haley in 2015 and serves as a member of current Governor Henry McMaster's Cabinet.

 The Director has overall responsibility for the Department, supervises all staff functions, and ensures that all policies and procedures are followed.
 The Director's Office includes the Office of Executive Programs, Budget, Community Affairs, Grants Management, External Affairs, Public Information, and Victim Services.
 Each office serves as liaisons to the community, state government, national agencies and local coalitions.
 All victim related concerns, media requests, legislative issues, mentoring programs and speaking engagements are arranged through this section.
 Both grant funding and monitoring are housed here.
 Designated and concentrated recruitment and volunteer services operate through this office as well.